Last updated on February 22nd, 2022

 What Nicotine Level is Right for You?

 Electronic Cigarette cartridges and e-liquids come in many strengths of nicotine.
-When ordering your first ecig starter kit you’ll have the choice of choosing a nicotine level from zero, to as high as an XXTRA strength level of 50 MG or 5% which is pretty darn strong.
+When ordering your first ecig starter kit you’ll have the choice of choosing a nicotine level from zero, to as high as an EXTRA strength level of 24 MG which is pretty darn strong.

 It usually takes some experimenting, as different levels of nic yield different results; but most new vapers are looking for an effective smoking alternative.

 Is There an Ideal Nicotine Level That Satisfies Tobacco Cravings?

 Many new vapers think that the nic delivery in an electronic cigarette is the same as with a traditional tobacco cigarette, but surprise!…there’s a big difference.

 According to scientific research, each puff on an e-cigarette (both cig-alike and advanced devices) introduces less of this addictive chemical to the bloodstream than smoking a tobacco cigarette.

 “Both devices delivered to the bloodstream far lower nicotine compared to a tobacco cigarette.”